Overview

 Welcome!

 This workshop covers how to use Quarto–a tool developed by Posit–to create easily customizable websites and host those sites on GitHub.
 Quarto includes a variety of user-friendly tools including a visual editor that allows users to insert headings and embed figures via buttons that are intuitively labeled rather than through somewhat arcane HTML text or symbols.
-Creating websites using Quarto is very similar to any other work in RStudio so many of your existing technical skills will likely serve you well here.
+Creating websites using Quarto is very similar to any other work in an Integrated Development Environment (IDE; e.g., RStudio, Positron) so many of your existing technical skills will likely serve you well here.

 Workshop Preparation